Board Members

 Lori holds her Bachelor of Science in Elementary Education from Lock Haven University, her ESL certificate from Temple University, and her Master’s Degree in Technology Education from Ball State University.

-Maggie Deptola, Director
+Maggie Deptola, Board Treasurer

 Maggie is the Finance, Grants and Operations Manager for the Building Movement Project, an organization that supports and pushes the nonprofit sector to tackle the most significant social issues of our times by developing research, creating tools and training materials, providing guidance, and facilitating networks for social change.